Cadabra

 ex:= A_{m n} + B_{m} = 0;

-will results in an error message.
+will result in an error message.

 The location of indices is, by default, not considered to be relevant.
 That is, you can write

-{m, n}::Indices(name="free"); ex:=A_{m} + A^{m};
+{m, n}::Indices(name="free"); ex:=A_{m} + A^{m};|

 \(\displaystyle{}\text{Attached property Indices(position=free) to }\left[m, n\right].\)